vcruvinelr/goat-website/_docs/quick_start_docker.md

 In case you want an immediate backup you can simply run:

-`docker exec -it goat-database-backup /bin/bash backups.sh`
+`docker exec -it goat-database python3 /opt/manage_dump.py -n your_namespace -b`

 ##### 11. Update data